JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/user_interface/profiles_and_samples/bivariate.md

 ## Merging Boundaries From Multiple Methods

-To improve sampling performance, it may be worth finding bivariate boundaries using a combination of methods, where one method has more guaranteed boundary coverage and the other gives a more random search of interest parameter space, such as combining [`IterativeBoundaryMethod`](@ref) with [`SimultaneousMethod`](@ref).
+To improve the performance of internal point sampling, it may be worth finding bivariate boundaries using a combination of methods, where one method has more guaranteed boundary coverage and the other gives a more random search of interest parameter space, such as combining [`IterativeBoundaryMethod`](@ref) with [`SimultaneousMethod`](@ref) into a [`CombinedBivariateMethod`](@ref).

 ```@docs
 CombinedBivariateMethod